Azure Marketplace Service Providers Guide

 Please read the Azure China Marketplace Participation Policy carefully.
 Azure partners must abide by the terms of this document and/or the policies referred to at all times when registering to become an Azure service provider, publishing products/services on Azure Marketplace, or participating in marketing activities.

-You can apply in advance to have your services displayed on Azure Marketplace.
+You can apply to have your services displayed on Azure Marketplace

 On the Service Provider page, select “Learn More” and then “Apply Now.”
 You can then apply to publish your service on Azure Marketplace without logging on to the Azure Marketplace publication platform.
 If the content you applied for is appropriate for Azure Marketplace, an operator will contact you once your request has been received.

-In order to become an Azure partner, you must first register for an Azure China account.
-Azure China accounts are similar to: email@example.com.If you have not yet applied for an account, you can do so at the following address: Azure Trial Request Form (please select “Enterprise Request” when you apply).
+You must first register for an Azure China account.
+Azure China accounts are similar to: firstname.lastname@example.org.
+If you have not yet applied for an account, you can do so at the following address: Azure Trial Request Form (please select “Enterprise Request” when you apply).
+You can use this account to log on to Azure Marketplace as a service provider.
+Or contact 21Vianet Azure Support.

 Service providers may only publish products that comply with the standards of the Azure Marketplace.
 If you do not publish any appropriate products/services within three months of registering to become an Azure Marketplace service provider, Azure Marketplace has the right to cancel your Azure Marketplace service provider account.